Unique Characterisability and Learnability of Temporal Queries Mediated by an Ontology: Proofs for Section

-We next analyse \textit{Step~3}, starting with Rules~3(b) and~3(c).
-First note that the number of applications of Rules~3(b) and~3(c) is bounded by the number of $<$ and $\leq$ in $\q_T$.
-To see this, we inductively show that Rules~3(b) and~3(c) preserve the fact that every root $\Omc$-homomorphism $h:\q_T\to \Dmc$ is block surjective.
-As noted above, this certainly holds before \textit{Step~3}.
-Suppose now that $\Dmc'$ is obtained by a single application of~3(b) or~3(c) to $\Dmc$, and that there is a root \Omc-homomorphism that is not block surjective.
+We next analyse \textit{Step~2}, starting with Rules~2(b) and~2(c).
+First note that the number of applications of Rules~2(b) and~2(c) is bounded by the number of $<$ and $\leq$ in $\q_T$.
+To see this, we inductively show that Rules~2(b) and~2(c) preserve the fact that every root $\Omc$-homomorphism $h:\q_T\to \Dmc$ is block surjective.
+As \Dmc is temporally minimal, this certainly holds before \textit{Step~2}.
+Suppose now that $\Dmc'$ is obtained by a single application of~2(b) or~2(c) to $\Dmc$, and that there is a root \Omc-homomorphism that is not block surjective.
 Then we can easily construct a non-block surjective homomorphism from $\q_T$ to $\Dmc$, a contradiction.
-Applications of~\textsf{Minimise} also preserve the claim.
+Applications of~\mn{Minimise} also preserve the claim.
+Also note that the block-surjectivity implies that the support of the resulting \Dmc is bounded by the size of~$\q_T$.

-We next analyse Rules~3(a), 3(d), and~3(e).
-Let $\Dmc_1,\Dmc_2,\ldots$ be a sequence of databases obtained by a sequence of applications of~3(a).
+We next analyse Rules~2(a), 2(d), and~2(e).
+Let $\Dmc_1,\Dmc_2,\ldots$ be a sequence of temporal data instances obtained by a sequence of applications of~2(a).
 Clearly, $\Dmc_1,\Dmc_2,\ldots$ is a generalisation sequence towards $\q_T$ \wrt \Omc such that all $\Dmc_i$ are satisfiable \wrt \Omc, \Omc-saturated, and $(\q_T,\Omc)$-minimal.
-By Lemma~\ref{lem:temporal-genseq}, the length of the sequence is polynomially bounded.
-Further note that applications of~3(a) preserve that every root \Omc-homomorphism is block surjective and that~3(b) and~3(c) remain not applicable.
+By Lemma~\ref{lem:temporal-genseq}, the length of the sequence is bounded by a polynomial in the sizes of $\q_T$ and $\Omc$, and in $|\text{supp}(\Dmc)|\leq |\q_T|$.
+Further note that applications of~2(a) preserve that every root \Omc-homomorphism is block surjective and that~2(b) and~2(c) remain not applicable.

-Next consider an application of~3(d) to a temporal data instance \Dmc where~3(a) is not applicable and such that every root \Omc-homomorphism is block surjective.
+Next consider an application of~2(d) to a temporal data instance \Dmc where~2(a) is not applicable and such that every root \Omc-homomorphism is block surjective.
 Let $\Dmc'$ be the result.
-Since~3(a) is not applicable, every root \Omc-homomorphism to $\Dmc'$ must also be block surjective.
-Thus, the number of applications of~3(d) is bounded by the number of $<$ and $\leq$ in $\q_T$.
-The same argument works for~3(e).
-It is readily seen that~3(b) and~3(c) are still not applicable, thus none of the rules is applicable to \Dmc.
+Since~2(a) is not applicable, every root \Omc-homomorphism to $\Dmc'$ must also be block surjective.
+Thus, the number of applications of~2(d) is bounded by the number of $<$ and $\leq$ in $\q_T$.
+The same argument works for~2(e).
+It is readily seen that~2(b) and~2(c) are still not applicable, thus none of the rules is applicable to \Dmc.
 Overall, we obtain a polynomial number of rule applications.
-This finishes the analysis of \textit{Step~3}.
+This finishes the analysis of \textit{Step~2}.